Backbone81/write-ahead-log/README.md

 ## TODOs

+- Implement segment creation which works on windows and linux
 - Drop dynamic endianness and have an inline implementation with a fixed implementation.
 - Replace the varint implementation with a custom one which does not use a bytereader.
 - Allow optional timestamps for each entry